 Thank you for your interest in the contest!
-After a successful first edition in 2011, the European Commission launched the second edition of the EU Prize for Women Innovators to reward three women who have achieved outstanding innovations and brought them to market.
+After a successful first edition in 2011, the European Commission awards the second edition of the EU Prize for Women Innovators to three women who have achieved outstanding innovations and brought them to market.

 The first prize is EUR 100 000, second prize EUR 50 000 and the third prize EUR 25 000.